Cold Spring: Marijuana Vote Up in Air

 Residents in the Village of Cold Spring were asked on Tuesday (Nov.
 2) to decide, in separate proposals, whether to allow licensed businesses where people can buy or smoke marijuana.

 Under state law, villages, towns and cities can “opt out” of allowing sales or consumption if they act by Dec.
-31. Officials in Beacon, Philipstown and Nelsonville are still considering what to do; Cold Spring sent the issue to the Nov.
-2 ballot.
+31. While Cold Spring sent the issue to the Nov.
+2 ballot, officials in Beacon and Nelsonville are still considering what to do; the Philipstown Town Board had a vote scheduled for Thursday (Nov.
+4).

+If sales are allowed, Cold Spring would receive 75 percent of a 4 percent sales tax, with the rest going to Putnam County.
+(If the Philipstown Town Board votes to opt-in, the village would split its share with the town.)

-Turnout was 62 percent of 1,549 registered voters.
-The BOE said on Monday it had distributed 109 absentee ballots to the village and on Nov.
-16 will count those received by Nov.
-9. The results are unofficial until the BOE tallies the mail-in ballots and certifies the count.
+The county Board of Elections said on Monday that on Nov.
+16 it would begin counting absentee ballots received by Nov.
+9. The results are unofficial until the BOE tallies them and certifies the count.

-Proposal 6 asked residents: “Should the Village of Cold Spring prohibit state-licensed establishments that permit the on-site consumption of cannabis?”
-The vote was 457 (52%) in favor of a ban and 420 (48%) opposed.

-Proposal 7 read: “Should the Village of Cold Spring prohibit state-licensed retail cannabis dispensaries?”
-The vote was 405 (48%) in favor of a ban and 441 (52%) opposed.